Listening to this episode today on creating a daily spiritual practice couldn’t have come at a better time.

-It came from doing the trauma-healing and somatic therapy work over the last four years and developing my nervous system's capacity to stay with and move quickly through those feelings of ungroundedness when they were activated.
+It came from doing my trauma-healing and somatic therapy work over the last four years and developing my nervous system's capacity to stay with and move quickly through those feelings of ungroundedness when they were activated.

-It came from having cultivated the capacity to be with the complex feelings of grief, gratitude, and excitement all at the same time – instead of feeling like I could only be "okay" if I was only focusing on the "positive" feelings.
+It came from having cultivated the capacity to be with the complex feelings of grief, gratitude, and excitement all at the same time – instead of feeling like I could only be "okay" if I was just focusing on the "positive" feelings.

 So while having practical tools and step-by-step “instructions” of what to do when we’re feeling anxious, depressed, stressed, and so on, can absolutely help to recenter ourselves, it's really the ongoing, deeper healing work that has been the most transformative piece for me.

 Because that kind of work is what has truly shifted my distorted beliefs that I am not worthy, lovable, or welcome to a more deeply embedded knowing that I deserve, am loved, and belong.
 And that foundation is what often makes it easier (and what is sometimes even required) to use those spiritual tools and practices effectively.

 Because if, say, we try to access our spiritual practices when we're feeling anywhere from "off" to highly triggered, but those feelings are coming from our wounds of "they don't care about me" or "I don't belong anywhere," then no amount of positive affirmations or gratitude giving is going to truly bring us to a state of groundedness or peace (at least it won't be a sustainable shift).